yutaozhou/The_Payne/README.md

 # The Payne
 Tools for interpolating spectral models with neural networks.
+It is just for personal test, please refer to the original source: https://github.com/tingyuansen/The_Payne

 ## Installation
 Clone this repository and run code from the base directory.
 ```
 python setup.py install

+pip install -U git+git://github.com/yutaozhou/The_Payne

 ````

 The [tutorial](https://github.com/tingyuansen/The_Payne/blob/master/tutorial.ipynb) shows some simple use cases.